AdobeDocs/campaign-standard-learn.en/help/reporting/custom-profile-attributes-dynamic-reports.md

 ---
 # Creating a report based on custom profile attributes

-Adobe Campaign's [!UICONTROL Dynamic Reports] are designed to be a flexible freeform environment where you can explore data by including custom profile attributes.
-It allows you to combine dimensions, metrics and time range in any combination, with unlimited breakdowns and comparisons.
+Adobe Campaign's [!UICONTROL Dynamic Reports] is a flexible freeform environment where you can explore data by including custom profile attributes.
+It allows you to combine dimensions, metrics, and time range in any combination, with unlimited breakdowns and comparisons.

 This video explains how to create a report based on custom profile attributes.